quickgrid/paper-implementations/pytorch/denoising-diffusion/README.md

 - Classifier Free Guidance (CFG).
 - Save EMA step number with checkpoint.
 - Add super resolution with unet like imagen for 4X upsampling, `64x64 => 256x256 => 1024x1024`.
+- Train and test with SWA EMA model.
+- Add loss to tensorboard.

 <br>